org-trello/org-trello/README.md

 - DONE filter out level > 4 when syncing.
 - DONE Given a trello board, sync into a org-mode file
 - cf. [todo/done](./TODO.org) for the remains
+- DONE Release on github (and the previous version too)

 ## v0.0.2